Natural herbs vitamins supplements to prevent or reduce harm to the body and nausea

 IP6 and inositol - Patients with invasive ductal breast cancer where polychemotherapy was indicated were monitored in the period from 2005-2007.
 Fourteen patients in the same stage of ductal invasive breast cancer were involved in the study, divided in two randomized groups.
 One group was subjected to take IP6 + Inositol while the other group was taking placebo.
 Patients receiving chemotherapy, along with IP6 + Inositol did not have cytopenia, drop in leukocyte and platelet counts.
 Red blood cell counts and tumor markers were unaltered in both groups.
 However, patients who took IP6 + Inositol had significantly better quality of life and functional status and were able to perform their daily activities.
 IP6 + Inositol as an adjunctive therapy is valuable help in ameliorating the side effects and preserving quality of life among the patients treated with chemotherapy.
 J Exp Clin Cancer Res.
 2010.
 Efficacy of IP6 + inositol in the treatment of breast cancer patients receiving chemotherapy: prospective, randomized, pilot clinical study.
 Department of Surgery, General Hospital Zadar, Zadar, Croatia.

-Milk thistle could be helpful in reducing liver damage from the use such drugs.
+Milk thistle could be helpful in reducing liver damage from the use of such drugs.

 I am undergoing radiation and taking chemo pills.
 It is

 It's difficult to say since the use of turmeric during cancer treatment has not been tested.